TechwriterSSchmidt/PumpVolumeTest/README.md

 *   **Raw Values**: The absolute physical limit found.
 *   **Recommended Settings**: The limit + **15% Safety Margin**.
 The system automatically applies these recommended settings for Continuous Mode.

+### 6. Multi-Cycle Calibration (Thermal Drift)
+To analyze how the pump behaves as it warms up (Thermal Drift), you can configure `CAL_REPEAT_CYCLES` in `config.h` (e.g., set to 5).
+*   The system will run the full calibration process multiple times automatically.
+*   It enforces a cool-down period between cycles.
+*   **Final Report**: After the last cycle, a summary table is printed to the Serial Monitor, showing the drift in Pulse, Pause, and Flow Ratio over time.

 ---